 BibWok, Matt.
 27:47; Mk.
 9:1 and Luk.
 9:27.
-Matthew's account uses ἐστηκότων to refer to the bystanders in Jesus' crucifixion who said: "This man is calling for Elijah" (Matt.
+Matthew's account uses e'sthko,twn to refer to the bystanders in Jesus' crucifixion who said: "This man is calling for Elijah" (Matt.
 27:47).
 Both Mk.
 9:1 and Luk.
-9:27 use ἐστηκότων to refer to "there are some standing here who will not taste death until they see that the kingdom of God has come with power."
+9:27 use e'sthko,twn to refer to "there are some standing here who will not taste death until they see that the kingdom of God has come with power."

 Four times, it refers to bystanders who accused Peter of being with Jesus, which he denied (Matt.
 26:71, 73; Mk.
 14:69, 70); twice in Jesus' crucifixion (Matt.
 27:47, Mk.
 15:35); and is used in Luke, when Jesus said to the bystander, to take the one pound from the wicked slave and give it to the one with ten pounds (Luk.
-19:24); see also: Richard E. Whitaker and John R. Kohlenberger III, The Analytical Concordance to the New Revised Standard Version of the New Testament, (Grand Rapids: William B. Eerdmans Publishing Company / New York: Oxford University Press, 2000), 88.
+19:24); see also: Richard E. Whitaker and John R. Kohlenberger III, The Analytical these occurrences, the bystanders were actively involved in the story and played important roles in their different contexts.
+Without the bystanders' involvement, Peter's denial of Jesus would not have come to light and the bystanders in Jesus' crucifixion highlight the differences in human thoughts and God's plan.
+Needless to say, the bystanders who minded the donkey until Jesus' disciples got there were not just mere bystanders.
+They played an important role in the plan, which supports the assumption that they were also part of the pre-arranged plan, in Jesus' coming to Jerusalem.